Lately, I faced the task to make a long-term-support (LTS) backup of a FCP X “green screen” video project. I had two constraints:

 Add the rendered alpha-channel video as source and change the source channel to luminance.
 In the screen shot I put a background, so that you can see the transparency effect:

 Back in the project, you will see, that everything looks nearly like the big version in the first place.
-Now you can add back the non-green screen combined clips we extracted in the beginning and add back the video effects (in my case the color corrections and the drop shadow effect).
+Now you can add back the non-green screen combined clips we extracted in the beginning (only necessary in Variant I, see above) and add back the video effects (in my case the color corrections and the drop shadow effect).
 You can even cut the video in the primary storyline of the project and add transitions to it (but be careful and respect caveat 3.).

 Last but not least copy over the project to a new media library.
-All the ballast sheds… and you have a small media library with all the editing possibilities.
-I realized a more than 50x size reduction.
+All the ballast sheds… and you have a small media library with a lot of the editing possibilities preserved.
+I achieved a more than 50x size reduction.

 There are some rules, you have to follow in order to make the alpha channel video work: